money

 Income tax band and Personal Savings Allowance

 So, if you’re a basic rate taxpayer with £20,000 in a savings account that's paying 5% annual interest then you’ll be able to earn £1,000 in interest before you pay tax on this amount.
-If you have more than £20,000 or if the savings rate is higher than 5% then you’ll likely end up paying some income tax on those gains.
+If you have more than £20,000 or if the savings rate is higher than 5% then you’ll likely end up paying some income tax on that interest income.

-You’ll pay tax on any interest over your allowance at your usual rate of income tax.
-If you’re employed or get a pension, HMRC will change your tax code, so you'll pay the tax automatically.
-To decide your tax code, HMRC will estimate how much interest you’ll get in the current year by looking at how much you got the previous year.
+You’ll pay tax on any interest over your allowances at your marginal rate of income tax.
+If you’re employed or get a pension, HMRC may change your tax code, so you'll pay the tax automatically.
+To decide your tax code, HMRC may estimate how much interest you’ll get in the current year by looking at how much you got the previous year.

 Boost your savings with an ISA

-One way to boost your savings is by putting them in a cash or stock and shares ISA.
+One way to boost your savings is by putting them in a cash or stocks and shares ISA.
 You won’t pay any tax on any interest or investment growth, and you can put in up to £20,000 a year.
-If you can, get into a regular savings habit by putting away a bit at a time.
+If you can, get into a regular saving or investment habit by putting away a bit at a time.

 If you’re thinking about investing for the first time then ISAs can be a great, tax-efficient way to do so.
-By keeping on top of your earnings and savings and the tax thresholds applicable to you, you could give your savings a much-needed boost.
-As with all investing, you may get back less than you invest.
+With both cash and investment ISAs, keeping on top of your earnings, savings and investments and the tax thresholds applicable, you could give your money a much-needed boost.

 Introducing Nutmeg

 Nutmeg is authorised and regulated by the FCA in relation to certain investment services and restricted advice only.
 Chase is a trading name of J.P.
 Morgan Europe Limited.
 Nutmeg and J.P.
 Morgan Europe Limited are J.P.
 Morgan companies.
-Products provided by Nutmeg are not guaranteed by Chase.
+Investments provided by Nutmeg and not guaranteed by Chase.
+Chase current account required.
 Before applying, you should consider if a Nutmeg account and its features are suitable for you and your investment needs.

 Disclaimer: As with all investing, your capital is at risk.
 The value of your portfolio can go down as well as up and you may get back less than you invest.
 A stocks and shares ISA may not be right for everyone.
+Nutmeg does not offer cash ISAs.
 If you are unsure if an ISA is the right choice for you, please seek financial advice.
-Tax treatment depends on your individual circumstances and may be subject to change in the future.
-We do not offer tax advice.
+Tax rules depend on individual status and may change.
+For personalised advice tailored to your specific situation please consult with a qualified tax adviser or financial planner.